An analysis of the stationary operation of atomic clocks: Stochastic processes

 provided the sum on the RHS converges.
 In fact, under somewhat more strict conditions on $\gamma(h)$ the central limit theorem gives convergence of $n^{-1/2} \sum_0^n X_j$ to a Gaussian random variable of zero mean and variance given by the RHS of Eq.~(\ref{LLN}).

-After an initial stage, a frequency source approaches a process that can be described as a mixture of a stationary process and a drift (also called aging).
-If the latter is negligible, frequency source is a stationary process.
-Decay of the correlation function $\cor(h)$ roughly describes stability of the source.
+Stationary stochastic processes are used for a description of the local oscillator noise.
+After an initial stage, the frequency of a local oscillator approaches a process that can be described as a mixture of a stationary process and a drift (also called aging).
+If the latter is negligible, the frequency is a stationary process.
+Decay of the correlation function $\cor(h)$ is a measure of the stability of the oscillator.

 A process $\{X_n\}$ is a martingale if $\mathbb{E}[X_{n+1} | X_n] = X_n$ and it is Markov if the future depends on the past only through the present, $\mathbb{E}[X_{n+1}| X_j,\,j \leq n] = \mathbb{E}[X_{n+1} | X_n]$.
 The Markov property can be equivalently stated that past and future are independent given the present.
 This is the first part of following lemma. \begin{lemma} Suppose that $\{X_1,\,X_2,\,X_3\}$ is a Markov chain, then it holds